kaazing/gateway/doc/admin-reference/r_configure_gateway_service_defaults.md

 Service-Defaults Reference
 =================================================

-This document describes all of the elements and properties you can use to configure KAAZING Gateway service-defaults.
+The `service-defaults` section of the Gateway configuration file allows you to configure default values that apply to all services running on the Gateway.

 Overview
 ----------------------------------

-You can use the optional `service-defaults` element to configure certain default options across all services running on the Gateway.
+Use the optional `service-defaults` element to configure certain default options across all services running on the Gateway.
+However, note that any elements you specify in individual services (that you configure in the [`service`](r_configure_gateway_service.md#service) section of the Gateway configuration file) override the defaults you specify in the `service-defaults` section of the Gateway configuration file.
+For example, if there are no explicit `accept-options` configured for a particular service, then the Gateway uses the values configured in `service-defaults`.

 Structure
 ------------------------------------